 We do it by not living in unconfessed sin.
 If we live according to the flesh, like the world lives, we will not be filled with the Spirit.
 If we live a life of disobedience to God’s Word, we will not be filled with the Spirit.
 If we quench or grieve the Spirit, we will not be filled with the Spirit.
 We cannot be filled with the Spirit when we are sinning against the Spirit.

-3) by yielding to the Holy Spirit.
+3) Yield to the Holy Spirit.

 We do it by surrendering to the Holy Spirit.
 We do get filled with the Spirit by getting more of the Spirit.
 The Holy Spirit is not a divine liquid.
 First, we get the Spirit’s arm.
 Then we get the Spirit’s leg.
 Some Christians do not have more of the Spirit (e.g., Pentecostal Christians) than other Christians.
 If we are saved, we already have ALL of the Holy Spirit.
 We are indwelt by the Holy Spirit.
 Our bodies are the temple of the Holy Spirit.
 We all have the Spirit, but does the Spirit have all of us?

-4) by being filled with Scripture.
+4) Fill yourself with Scripture.

 To obey the Holy Spirit, we also need to know and obey the Scriptures.
 We can see this clearly by a parallel passage.